 Yanaka Water Path

-Yet another popular water-related spot in Gujo Hachiman is Yanaka Mizu no Komichi (literally, Yanaka Water Path), which is a small but elegant path along a canal.
+Yet another popular water-related spot in Gujo Hachiman is Yanaka Mizu no Komichi (literally, Yanaka Water Path).
+This is a small but elegant path along a canal.
 The ground here is covered with 80,000 river stones, which are laid out so as to express a whirling current of water.
-(The number 80,000 is “hachiman” in Japanese.)
-This place is also called the “museum street,” with three small museums along the path.
+(The number 80,000 is ‘hachiman’ in Japanese.)
+People also call this place the ‘museum street,’ with three small museums along the path.

 Yanaka Water Path is relatively new as a tourist spot.
 This narrow path used to be called Yanaka Street, named after the nearby Yanaka Inari Shrine.
 By the 1960s, with the development of the modern-day water works, people in Gujo Hachiman came to become less and less dependent upon the water from the wells and old canals.
 At the same time, deteriorating water quality began to emerge as a problem.

-As time went on, the 1980s saw growing momentum among the public and private sectors that the then conventional water system needed to be improved and the town’s people should rediscover their traditional ways of living that utilize local water sources.
+As time went on, the 1980s saw growing momentum among the public and private sectors that the then conventional water system needed improvement and the town’s people should rediscover their traditional ways of living that utilize local water sources.
 It was amidst these trends that old Yanaka Street was drastically renovated and was reborn as Yanaka Water Path in 1988.

 Gujo Hachiman Castle